Albert-Gao/blog/source/_posts/use-kotlin-to-share-native-code-between-ios-and-android.md

 Let's say you want to have an `HTTP` kotlin class where you can do the normal `GET`, `POST` thing, but the `HTTP` implementation is different across platforms.
 If you use the old school `interface` way, you need to declare an `IHTTP` interface, then implement it twice in android and ios.
 Then inject it at runtime to make it work.

-But you can via using the Kotlin multi-platform project, you don't need to inject, the compiler will only pick up the piece of codes depends on the building target.
+But via using the Kotlin multi-platform project, you don't need to inject, the compiler will only pick up the piece of codes depends on your building target.
 If you build for Android, it will only grab the Android implementation.

 It currently works for `jvm`, `js` and `kotlin native`, oh, that's a nearly-all-platform code sharing tech right? :D